SUPPORT OUR WORK

-The best way to contribute is to purchase our books—for yourself, your friends, your family, your colleagues, your classmates, your co-workers, in short, for anyone who loves world literature.
+The best way to contribute is to purchase our books—for yourself, your friends, your family, your colleagues, your classmates, your co-workers, in short, for anyone who loves international literature.
 If you are a teacher or a book club member, we're always happy to work with you on discounted bulk orders.
 If you use your local public library (please do), then consider recommending that they purchase our books.

 Autumn Hill Books is an independent non-profit press based in the Midwest.
 We publish works of translation and our focus is contemporary world literature.
-More recently, AHB launched a new online literature magazine EM—DASH, which features essays, fiction, and poetry either excerpted from or inspired by our published titles.
-We also have two imprints: 91st Meridian Press in collaboration with the International Writing Program at the University of Iowa.
+More recently, AHB launched an online literary magazine M—DASH, which features essays, fiction, and poetry either excerpted from or inspired by our published titles.
+We also publish the imprint 91st Meridian Press in collaboration with the International Writing Program at the University of Iowa.